 When looking at upgrading your mobile home, always weigh the options between using your renovation dollars on items that are personal in taste to those that are structural in nature.

-This is Mark Kaiser with The Mobile Home Dealer and help mobile home Buyers and Sellers get to a better place in life.
+This is Mark Kaiser with The Mobile Home Dealer which helps mobile home Buyers and Sellers get to a better place in life.